 This video should help you understand the basic equipment needed for imaging deep-sky objects in the night sky.
 I take you through my complete setup in the backyard.

 Deep-sky imaging with a DSLR camera

 My astrophotography equipment has expanded over the years, in an attempt to improve the quality of my images.
-Below, you will find a complete list of the gear I have used to capture the images in my photo gallery.

 As my focus is currently deep-sky DSLR astrophotography, my equipment and reviews are geared towards items that aim to achieve success by this method.
 An alternative set of equipment and camera may be a better option for other types of astrophotography including planetary or lunar imaging.

 I have made the descriptions of each item as clear as possible, with a review of how well the equipment performs in a real-life imaging situation.